-Arwa offers a 6 step guide to greening this year’s Ramadan starting August 11.
+Arwa offers a 6 step guide to greening your Ramadan holiday.

-- Eat less red meat and chicken, more fresh and locally produced fruit and veg as apposed to processed or imported goods.
+- Eat less red meat and chicken, more fresh and locally produced fruit and vegetables as apposed to processed or imported goods.

-- A lot of organisations such as Islamic Relief are now encouraging Muslims to buy fair trade as well as free-range and organic goods.
+- Organisations such as Islamic Relief are encouraging Muslims to buy fair trade as well as free-range and organic goods.

-- This Ramadan could also be the perfect opportunity to switch to organic halal meat.
+- Eat organic: this Ramadan could also be the perfect opportunity to switch to organic halal meat.

-- Finally, if you are organising a public iftar, PLEASE don’t use tons of plastic cutlery which gets chucked away….it’s as simple as asking people to bring their own plates.
+- Finally, if you are organising a public iftar, don’t use tons of plastic cutlery which gets thrown away….it’s as simple as asking people to bring their own plates.

 Also try to break entrenched car-driving bad habits.
 From experience, those with a car seem to think that a 20 minute walk is too far but walking is a great way to exercise and de-stress, so take your time and free yourself from road-rage-inducing traffic jams and parking nightmares.